bitnami/charts/bitnami/rabbitmq/README.md

 ### To 6.0.0

-This new version updates the &reg;abbitMQ image to a [new version based on bash instead of node.js](https://github.com/bitnami/bitnami-docker-rabbitmq#3715-r18-3715-ol-7-r19).
+This new version updates the RabbitMQ image to a [new version based on bash instead of node.js](https://github.com/bitnami/bitnami-docker-rabbitmq#3715-r18-3715-ol-7-r19).
 However, since this Chart overwrites the container's command, the changes to the container shouldn't affect the Chart.
 To upgrade, it may be needed to enable the `fastBoot` option, as it is already the case from upgrading from 5.X to 5.Y.

 ### To 5.0.0